Aware Electronics

+On 11 May 2020, AWare Electronics website appears blanked and after that points to a Japanese Company インターネットエレクトロニクス (Internet Electronics).

 The remainder of this article concerns itself with Aware Electronics Inc., Ltd, a Taiwanese company, now defunct, which has no relationship what-so-ever with Aware Electronics Corp.

 Aware Electronics Inc., Ltd

 Aware Electronics Inc., Ltd was a Taiwanese electronics manufacturer.
 It was established in 2006 with the guidance and assistance of the Institute for Information Industry.

 It produced the A-BOOK series, which includes the A-View and AW-300 models (2008).
 The earlier model AW-150 was sold in the US as the MiTYBOOK.

 A-View

 is described by Aware as An advanced digital photo frame with the features of a standard PC.

 A sub-notebook similar to and probably the basis for the Elonex ONE.
 It seems to be a development of the similar AW-300 sub-notebook.